tahseenadit/self-study/Data Engineering/Different_Data_Storages.md

+## SQL database engine - Underlying implementation details

+In the context of SQL databases, when referring to "underlying implementation details," it encompasses a range of technical considerations related to how the database engine executes the SQL queries and manages the data.
+Here are some of the key implementation details that developers don't need to worry about when writing SQL queries:

+1. **Query Execution Plan**: SQL databases internally generate an execution plan for each SQL query, which determines the most efficient way to retrieve the requested data.
+This plan includes details such as which indexes to use, how to join tables, and the order of operations for filters and aggregations.
+Developers don't need to manually optimize the query execution plan; the database engine handles this based on statistics, query optimizer algorithms, and the database schema.

+2. **Indexing Strategies**: SQL databases support indexing to improve query performance by allowing rapid lookup and retrieval of data.
+The choice of which columns to index, the type of index (e.g., B-tree, hash, bitmap), and the indexing algorithms are handled by the database engine based on factors like query patterns, data distribution, and storage considerations.
+Developers specify which columns to index but don't need to manage the low-level details of index creation, maintenance, or selection during query execution.

+3. **Transaction Management**: SQL databases provide ACID properties (Atomicity, Consistency, Isolation, Durability) to ensure data integrity and consistency.
+Transaction management, including handling concurrent access, locking, logging, and rollback mechanisms, is implemented by the database engine.
+Developers write SQL queries without needing to explicitly manage transactions or worry about the intricacies of isolation levels, locking protocols, or recovery mechanisms.

+4. **Storage Structures and Data Representation**: SQL databases store data in various physical structures optimized for efficient storage, retrieval, and manipulation.
+This includes page-based storage models, data compression techniques, data encoding formats, and memory management strategies.
+Developers interact with logical data models (tables, rows, columns) using SQL queries, abstracted from the underlying storage structures and data representation details managed by the database engine.

+5. **Concurrency Control and Locking**: SQL databases handle concurrent access to data by implementing concurrency control mechanisms such as locking, multi-version concurrency control (MVCC), or optimistic concurrency control.
+These mechanisms ensure data consistency and prevent data corruption in multi-user environments.
+Developers focus on writing SQL queries without needing to explicitly manage locks or handle concurrency issues at the application level.

+6. **Buffer Management and Caching**: SQL databases use buffer pools and caching mechanisms to optimize data access by keeping frequently accessed data pages in memory.
+Buffer management strategies, cache eviction policies, and memory allocation decisions are managed by the database engine based on access patterns and resource constraints.
+Developers benefit from transparent caching and efficient data retrieval without needing to manage memory allocation or caching explicitly.

+In summary, SQL databases abstract away many low-level implementation details related to query optimization, indexing, transaction management, storage structures, concurrency control, and caching.
+Developers can focus on writing declarative SQL queries to specify the desired data operations, relying on the database engine to handle the underlying complexities efficiently.

 ## Deep Dive into Database Types and Use Cases

 The passage highlights how different database types excel at specific request patterns.
 Here's a breakdown with technical details, justifications, and including BigQuery: